 For example, if your garage is detached from your house, you’re not required to include any outlets.
 For specifics, refer to your local building codes and ordinances.
-The National Electrical Code (NES) is constantly changing and many areas have slightly different regulations.
+The National Electrical Code (NES) constantly changes, and many areas have slightly different regulations.

-If you intend to convert your garage into a living space, the regulations change.
-At that point, you’re required to follow the building codes for residential spaces.
+The regulations change if you intend to convert your garage into a living space.
+At that point, you must follow the building codes for residential areas.

 How High Should Outlets Be in a Garage?

 Garage outlets need to be easily accessible.
-An outlet won’t do you much good on the ceiling unless you plan to haul out your ladder every time you want to plug in a drill.
+An outlet won’t do you much good on the ceiling unless you plan to haul out your ladder whenever you want to plug in a drill.

-There are no specific height requirements for outlets in a garage.
-However, common practice is to install each outlet at least 18″ off the ground, and no more than 5’6″ above the floor.
+There are no specific garage outlet height requirements.
+However, standard practice is to install each outlet at least 18″ off the ground and no more than 5’6″ above the floor.

-Most garage owners will generally want outlets installed within those parameters anyways.
-Here are the standard heights for garage outlets, based on their intended uses.
+Most garage owners will generally want outlets installed within those parameters.
+Here are the standard heights for garage receptacles based on their intended uses.